 Chasmanthium Latifolium- Northern Sea Oats For Sale Affordable Grower Direct Prices Tennessee Wholesale Nursery

-Northern sea oats (Chasmanthium latifolium) is a perennial ornamental grass with interesting flat foliage and unique seed heads.
-The plant provides several seasons of interest and is a good landscape plant for USDA zones 5 to 8.
-Northern sea oats decorative grass is native to south and eastern parts of the United States from Texas to Pennsylvania.
+Northern sea oats (Chasmanthium latifolium) is a perennial ornamental grass with attractive flat foliage and unique seed heads.
+The plant provides several seasons of interest and is an excellent landscape plant for USDA zones 5 to 8.
+Northern sea oats ornamental grass is native to south and eastern parts of the United States from Texas to Pennsylvania.
 The plant’s name refers to the spikelets that hang from the plant and resemble oat seed heads.
 The different forms of the grass make growing northern sea oats grass in the garden an excellent choice.

 Buy Fast Growing Northern sea oats (Chasmanthium latifolium)